Here’s how you can easily fix six common foot problems

 Treat it: You can buy gel pads that ease pressure on the big toe joint, along with orthotic insoles that help the feet work properly.
 In severe cases, surgery can remove swollen tissue and part of the bone.

-What are they?
-Verrucae are warts caused by a viral infection and are found anywhere on the feet.
+What are Verrucae?
+A Verruca is a Plantar Wart.
+It is caused by a viral infection and verruca can be found anywhere on the soles of the feet.
 Some can start as a small pink area with a few black dots, which develops into a larger, brown area with hardened skin, forming a mosaic verruca.

 Prevent it: The virus thrives in areas such as swimming pools and communal showers, so it pays to always wear flip-flops until you’re in the water.

 Treat it: If it is large or painful, a foot health professional can treat the area to eradicate the verruca.
-Treatments may include paring the wart to thin it and then carefully treating with caustics, acids and cryotherapy to freeze and kill the verrucae.
+We believe Swift Microwave Therapy for Warts and Verruca is the most effective treatment!
+Treatments may also include paring the wart to thin it and then carefully treating with caustics, acids and cryosurgery to freeze and kill the verrucae.
+These methods have been shown to be less effective than Swift Microwave Therapy, but still better than some "home remedies".
 Your foot health professional will normally have access to a wide range of professional products and treatment options that you may not be able to purchase from your local pharmacy.

 #4 Fungal Skin & Nail Infection

-What is it?
+What is Fungal Nail or Fungal Skin Infection?
 A fungal infection that causes sore, itchy patches of skin between the toes, which then crack and flake.
 It may have an unpleasant smell and toenails can become infected, thick and brown.

 Prevent it: Change your socks or hosiery daily, and don’t wear the same shoes two days in a row, so they can dry out.
 Wash all socks and hosiery at 50 degrees centigrade or above to kill fungal spores.
 Sandals also help as they allow air to circulate between the toes and allow sunlight to your skin and nails.